Resk-Security/reskSecure/README.md

 This software is licensed under the RESK Software License.
 Commercial use requires a separate paid license.
 See the [LICENSE](LICENSE) file for details.

-For commercial licensing inquiries, contact: resk-security@proton.me
+For commercial licensing inquiries, contact: contact@resk.fr